DoaaY98/Mancala-Game-AI-Project/README.md

 # Mancala-Game-AI-Project
-This is a repo were we build an AI to build the mancala game
+This is a repo where we build an AI to build the mancala game